Thomas Hollis (1720–1774)

-Thomas Hollis FRS FRSA (14 April 1720, London – 1 January 1774) was an English political philosopher and author.
+Thomas Hollis FRS FRSA (14 April 1720 – 1 January 1774) was an English political philosopher and author.

 Early life

-Hollis was educated at Adams Grammar School in Newport, Shropshire, until the age 10, and then in St. Albans until 15, before learning French, Dutch and accountancy in Amsterdam.
+Hollis was educated at Adams Grammar School in Newport, Shropshire, until the age 10, and then in St. Albans until 15, before learning French, Dutch, and accountancy in Amsterdam.
 After the death of his father in 1735, his guardian was a John Hollister.
 He was trained in this time in public service by John Ward of Gresham College, London.
 He took Chambers with Lincoln's Inn from 1740 to 1748, though without ever reading law.
-By this time he was a man of considerable wealth having inherited from his father, grandfather and uncle.
+By this time, he was a man of considerable wealth having inherited from his father, grandfather and uncle.

 Travel and art

-From 1748–1749 Hollis toured Europe with Thomas Brand (later Brand Hollis) and again during 1750–1753, largely on his own, meeting many leading French philosophers and several Italian painters, among them possibly Camillo Paderni, who wrote him letters about his excavations as the Villa of the Papyri in 1754.
-Back in England he was an active member of the Royal Society of Arts.
+From 1748–1749, Hollis toured Europe with Thomas Brand (later Brand Hollis) and again during 1750–1753, largely on his own, meeting many leading French philosophers and several Italian painters, among them possibly Camillo Paderni, who wrote him letters about his excavations as the Villa of the Papyri in 1754.
+Back in England, he was an active member of the Royal Society of Arts.
 He proposed Piranesi for membership of the Society of Antiquaries, gave numerous commissions to Cipriani, and, as one of Canaletto's best friends in England, commissioned six paintings from him.
 These paintings included Old Walton Bridge in which Hollis, his heir Thomas Brand and Hollis's manservant were depicted, also the interior of the rotunda at Ranelagh.
 He was elected a Fellow of the Royal Society in 1757.
 He was well connected, knowing Francis Blackburne and Theophilus Lindsey, John Wilkes, several peers, and the elder William Pitt.
 He was a governor of Guy's and St Thomas's hospitals, and a guardian of the asylum and Magdalen Hospital.